ugene1213/jEasy/README.md

 The most essential aspect of this library is the `$l` function, which provides different utility depending on the type of the argument that is passed in.
 These arguments include:

-1. CSS selector - This returns a JEasyQuery object that contains an array of all the HTML elements that match the provided selector:
+1. CSS selector - This returns a DOMNodeCollection object that contains an array of all the HTML elements that match the provided selector:

 ```javascript
 const $allElements = $l("li");